Education & Outreach

 NNSWCD sponsored a Soil Essay Contest, for Northern Neck middle-school writers: “Tap into the Wonders Beneath Your Feet: Dig Up the Dirt on Soil!”
 The objective was to have students write essays to creatively promote the wonders of soil and all it offers us in our everyday lives.
-The first-place winner of that contest, Alexandra Pitman, a rising eighth-grader at Northumberland Middle School, and two other Northern Neck middle school students, enjoyed a chaperoned trip the Smithsonian Institution Natural History Museum’s DIG IT!: The Secrets of Soil exhibition in Washington, DC.
+The first-place winner of that contest, Alexandra Pitman, was a rising eighth-grader at Northumberland Middle School.
+She and two other Northern Neck middle school students, enjoyed a chaperoned trip the Smithsonian Institution Natural History Museum’s DIG IT!: The Secrets of Soil exhibition in Washington, DC.

 The Enviroscape Watershed model--Nonpoint Source--with riparian buffer and groundwater kits demonstrate what constitutes a watershed, types of nonpoint source pollution, and how to prevent such pollution.
 This educational resource is valuable for preschool through adult audiences.